tomjaguarpaw/blog.poisson.chat/posts/2020-08-05-applicative-difference-lists.md

 Remark: this composition operator is actually flipped.
 The standard definition goes `uf . ux = (\t -> uf (ux t))`.
-This is fine here because applicative lists are actually snoc lists,[^snoc] where elements are added to the right of lists, so the "holes" of the corresponding difference lists are on the left:
+This is fine here because applicative lists are actually snoc lists---the reverse of "cons"---where elements are added to the right of lists, so the "holes" of the corresponding difference lists are on the left:

 ```haskell
 uf = ((_ <*> a) <*> b) <*> c)  -- A snoc list, separated by (<*>)